btskinner/ashe_bayes/_modules/analysis.md

 To make these marginal effect estimates easier to interpret, we'll produce posterior predictions again.
-One thing that's very easy to do with a model like this is make predictions even for groups that aren't observed in the data.
+One thing that's very easy to do with a model like this is make predictions --- with appropriate measures of uncertainty included
+--- even for groups that aren't observed in the data.
 To do that, we will make a design matrix that includes all possible combinations of the demographic characteristics we modeled.
+In this way, we attend to another important dimension of QuantCrit work: that groups have their unique experiences represented.

-After that, we'll produce a plot showing the posterior predictions for each group.
+After producing group-specific estimates, we'll produce a plot showing the posterior predictions for each.